 Building the LED Control Circuit

 - Next, you'll build the LED control circuit on the solderless breadboard.
+You can learn how to use a breadboard in the Science Buddies How to Use a Breadboard.
 Tips for working with the breadboard:

 - Remember that the power supply for the breadboard should always be off when you are building the circuit!